nop1984/nop1984/README.md

 - Delivered full product cycles: idea → architecture → implementation → CI/CD → deployment → optimization.
 - AI-native SDLC enablement layers: repository-level agent instructions, reusable skills, tool contracts, and MCP-based workflows connecting engineering agents with code, documentation, Jira/Confluence, and GitHub/GitLab workflows.
 - Transitioned from local to international engineering roles (EU, Nordics, Middle East) delivering products across multiple markets.

 ---

+## AI-Native SDLC — Closed-Loop Agentic Delivery

+Designing the governed infrastructure that lets AI agents operate across the full delivery lifecycle — idea to production feedback — as repeatable, traceable practice, not ad-hoc prompting.

+- **Closed-loop, spec-driven pipeline**: idea/goal → structured stack/pattern
+  comparison matrix → architecture vetting → single PRD → ticket/milestone
+  decomposition → agent-assisted implementation → PR/MR + commit summaries →
+  discoveries bubbled back to backlog *and* architecture decisions.
+- **Documentation generated concurrently with code, not backfilled**: architecture docs reflect actual implementation, and user/ops manuals are produced in the same pass as the change — not written after the fact from memory.
+- **Agent-ready repositories**: `AGENTS.md`, composable skills, and tool contracts encode review rules, testing/DB/i18n policy, and human-approval checkpoints — agents operate inside guardrails, not around them.
+- **MCP-driven integration**: agents read/write Jira and Confluence, open and update PRs on GitHub/GitLab, and query production logs/metrics directly — closing the loop without manual hand-offs.
+- **Forward requirements traceability**: acceptance criteria trace forward into implementation checklists and PR/commit summaries, with root cause and impact documented back to the originating ticket.
+- **Production-outcome measurement**: chronological investigation docs built from logs and metrics show whether a shipped change actually moved the goal metric — turning deployment into a measured hypothesis, not a finish line.
+- **Governed autonomy**: human-approval gates before destructive/high-risk actions, isolated agent workspaces, and policy skills that block non-compliant changes before they're staged.

+**Currently exploring:**

+- **Requirements traceability at the process level, not just the tooling level** — wiring MCP into Jira/Confluence for backward, checklist-style cross-verification (including test coverage back to acceptance criteria) is the easy part; the harder problem is organizational: over-sliced, ticket-driven Scrum fragments a PRD into tickets that lose the thread back to original intent.
+Working the traceability problem from that angle rather than treating it as a pure integration task.
+- **Cost and cycle-time instrumentation for the SDLC itself** — token/cost per ticket and ticket-to-merge cycle time, via per-agent usage telemetry (OTel), feeding the same observability stack used for production metrics — so delivery efficiency and production impact sit side by side.

+---